bitnami/containers/bitnami/haproxy/README.md

-# Bitnami package for HAProxy
+# Bitnami Secure Image for HAProxy

 ## What is HAProxy?